 - Chrisoula P.

 "I think the most helpful experience as a Loyola student has been doing an internship.
-Doing my internship at the General Consulate of Mexico during the summer has open new doors of opportunities and knowledge for me.
+Doing my internship at the General Consulate of Mexico during the summer has opened new doors of opportunities and knowledge for me.
 I finally had a setting where to put in practice everything I have learned in a classroom."

 - Nanci L.

 "While I very much find the courses in the Global and International Studies program to be helpful, the best experiences I have gotten out of the program are from my internship."